wp-plugins/finnebok/README.txt

 == Change log ==

+= 1.0.6 =

+* New version of publication list from bokselskap.no dated 15th of April 2015

+= 1.0.5 =

+* Hitting Enter no longer opens a new window - you have to click the button
+* Removed superfluous widget code
+* New list from bokselskap.no, dated 2015-01-23

 = 1.0.4 =

 * Incorporated new book list from bokselskap.no - now showing publisher and year of publication